cstielper/wordpress-acf-google-map/README.md

 *Optional | Type: Boolean | Default: false*
 2. **resetButtonText** - Customize the text of the reset button
 *Optional | Type: String | Default: "Reset Map"*

+## Demo
+Download the files in the [demo folder](demo/) and add your registered Google Maps API key.
+Sample JSON responses have been provided in the demo file.